 kdesvn and passwords

 kdesvn/subversion is able to save passwords.
-Saving passwords is always a security risk, but may let a graphical frontend more useable.
+Saving passwords is always a security risk, but may let a graphical frontend more usable.

 Most secure way, but sometimes unhandy with GUIs like kdesvn.
 In particular the background processes of kdesvn would always ask for a password in case the repository has restricted access for reading operations like update and status.
-The same for "commit" and so on.
-So if you not saving passwords you should disable "Check for updates on open working copy" and so on.
+The same for “commit” and so on.
+So if you are not saving passwords you should disable Start check for updates when open a working copy and so on.

-Secured password storage used by a lot of kde programs like kmail and konqueror.
-If you'saving passwords and mostly using kdesvn you should use this.
+Secured password storage used by a lot of KDE programs like KMail and Konqueror.
+If you are saving passwords and mostly using kdesvn you should use this.
 Keep care that the encrypted storage isn't a high-secure storage.
-Details see kdewallet documentation.
+Details see KWallet documentation.

 ~/.subversion/auth/svn.simple.
-You should only use this if you're using frequently other clients than kdesvn like rapidsvn or esvn or the original svn commandline client.
-If you're using the commandline client mostly for checkouts or updates which doesn't require a password and kdesvn for commit/move/copy you should use kdewallet instead.
+You should only use this if you are frequently using other clients than kdesvn like rapidsvn or esvn or the original svn command line client.
+If you're using the command line client mostly for checkouts or updates which do not require a password and kdesvn for commit/move/copy you should use KWallet instead.

 You may activate an internal password cache which will hold passwords as long kdesvn is running in memory.
 So you must not enter a password twice even if you didn't save it in wallet.

 When using subversion via svn+ssh password storage may done via ssh and ssh-agent.
-For this you must have ssh access to the remote mashine and repository.
-When want to store you must using the public key authentication of ssh, not the password authentication.
+For this you must have ssh access to the remote machine and repository.
+When want to store something you should use the public key authentication of ssh, not the password authentication.
 (In fact ssh prefer the public key authentication).
-For this you must put your pulic ssh-key on the target, eg., the repository system.
-SSH passwords will never handled by subversion passwords storage or kde-wallet or internal password cache.
+For this you must put your public ssh-key on the target, e.g., the repository system.
+SSH passwords will never be handled by subversion passwords storage or KWallet or internal password cache.